What is Locked Liquidity? Solana LP Locks Explained (2026)

 The Problem: Rug Pulls

-In crypto, a "rug pull" happens when a token creator removes all the liquidity from a trading pool — crashing the price to zero and running away with investors' money.
+In crypto, a "rug pull" happens when a token creator removes all the liquidity from a trading pool, crashing the price to zero and running away with investors' money.

 This is the single biggest fear for anyone buying a new token.
 And it's justified: thousands of tokens get rugged every month across all chains.
+Most of them share one missing trust signal — liquidity that was never locked.

 Liquidity locking solves this.
-When liquidity is permanently locked, nobody — not even the creator — can ever remove it.
+When liquidity is permanently locked, nobody, not even the creator, can ever remove it.
 The pool stays active forever.

 How Liquidity Pools Work